 I first heard of colic when I read my first baby book.
 It effects up to 25% of babies.
-I assumed I’d be one of the lucky, unaffected ones.
+I assumed I’d be one of the lucky, unaffected ones, particularly as I planned the breastfeed and I’d read that colic in breastfed babies was less common.
 I wasn’t.
 It took me a while to realise it was colic.
-The first time that your baby screams for a 4 hour stretch you find it hard to believe that it’s actually perfectly normal.
+The first time that your newborn screams for a 4 hour stretch you find it hard to believe that it’s actually perfectly normal.
 Once you’ve changed them, fed them and made sure they are the right temperature and they are still screaming you become convinced that there must be something seriously wrong with them.
 It was only once the pattern of evening crying became clear that I realised it must be colic.

 I like to solve problems so I immediately began researching what I could do to help.
 I was horrified to find the answer was, very little.
 The NHS website makes a few suggestions, cuddling, warm baths, making sure they burp after a feed, but it’s the last line that tells the real story